katungi/scale-framework/Readme.md

 Scale components are written in `.scale` files, which contain HTML-like syntax, JavaScript, and CSS.
 Here's a basic example:

-This is the current syntax for Scale components:
+This is the current (proof of concept) syntax for Scale components:
 ```html
 <script>
   let counter = 0;